reemy93/Selenium/README.md

 the testcases :

-*test cases are in class Reemy In java/test/ and under the package rahulshettyacademy
+*test cases are in class Reemy - WibbitzHub/src/test/java/rahulshettyacademy/Mavenjava/Reemy

 Main testcase is the Login procedure clicks on Templates and picks the first video and plays it